KODAK T400 CN: ALL AROUND B & W COMPATIBLE WITH C-41

 You can also obtain very good results making landscape photographies in sunny days, using green filters and positivating on Agfa Multicontrast Classic Grade 3 ½ Paper, achieving smooth tonalities and big enlargements due to its very fine grain.

 The image quality and absence of grain are impressive for a 400 ISO film, equalling the best standard traditional ISO 100 Black and White films in terms of resolution and enlargement ability, though it doesn´t reach the superlative glamour and aesthetical image beauty of the best classical black & white based on silver halides.
+The T400 CN is constituted by three layers incorporating in the same quantity the couplers for yellow, magenta and cyan, in such a way that a monochrome image sporting neutral densities is created.

 Its huge versatility and preserving of the excellent very fine grain together with the good sharpness and remarkable global quality between ISO 200 and ISO 800, make it the suitable choice under conditions of difficult lighting, either because of low ambient light or due to the abundance of high contrast subjects.